 - Keep the conversations organic and natural, without coming across as interrogating.
 Statements such as, “Tell me what’s been happening in your life this week,” will motivate a senior to open up significantly more than, “Tell me what the doctor said at your last scheduled appointment.”
 The goal is to be caring yet not condescending, being mindful never to attempt to parent your parents.

 - While seeing and talking with the grandkids on Zoom is a good way to boost an older adult’s spirits, make sure to allow for some one-on-one time for you to talk without children present.

 - Take notice of what’s going on in the background of your video chats for any additional clues, such as whether or not the home looks neat and well maintained, in addition to personal hygiene – unkempt, disheveled hair, as an example.

 - Take into consideration whether substance abuse could be a factor.
 A rise in alcohol consumption during the pandemic is happening in people of all ages, and may be very harmful if there are potential interactions with medications the senior is taking.

 If you suspect depression or any other mental health issues in an elderly parent, make sure to connect with the physician immediately.
 Since you are most familiar with the senior, you may well be able to pick up on signs that the medical team misses during routine appointments, and it’s imperative to make your concerns known.

 If you have any concerns, contact Responsive Home Care for additional assistance.
 We can act as your eyes and ears when you’re unable to be there in person, and provide a wide selection of customized services to enhance socialization and quality of life at home.
-Contact us at (954) 486-6440 for more information and to learn more about home care in Weston and surrounding areas.
+Contact us at (954) 486-6440 for more information and to learn more about respite care in Weston, FL and surrounding areas.